• Features

 War Along the Border: The Mexican Revolution and the Tejano Communities edited by Arnoldo De León (2012)

-by Lizeth Elizondo
+By Lizeth Elizondo

 The Mexican Revolution knew no borders.
 Mexicans migrated north seeking refuge from its tumult, Tejanos, (Mexican-American Texans) assisted the fight by supplying weapons and incorporating these new immigrants into their communities.
 Other Tejanos and African Americans from Texas even joined the Mexican revolutionary forces.
 Texans were then, both directly and indirectly, by choice or by circumstance, part of this historic period.